dddomin3/DSPi/README.md

 Install this stuff!
 `sudo apt-get install qjackctl jackd2 guitarix aj-snapshot puredata git pd-ggee`

-- Jack2 (jackd2) is audio server
+- Jackd2 (jackd2) is audio server
-- qjackctl is the GUI to manage jackd2 server
+- qjackctl is a QT-based GUI to manage jackd2 server.
+There are others if you prefer.
-- guitarix is amp sim
+- guitarix is a guitar amp simulator
-- aj-snapshot is the audio/midi auto connection daemon
+- aj-snapshot is the automatic audio/midi auto connection daemon.
+May be able to replace this with `--jack-autoconnect` (and similar CLI flags) on guitarix and amsynth.
 - git to clone this repo

 Allow jack server to use realtime priority (it'll ask when you're installing.
 Say yes.)